cornelRaiu/search-analytics/readme.txt

 == Upgrade Notice ==

-= 1.4.2 Hotfix =
+= 1.4.3 Hotfix =
-Fixes a regression introduced in v1.4.1 regarding the default filters applied in the results view.
+Added some more parameters to filters and fixed duplicate results in the `mwtsa_display_latest_searches` shortcode